devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

   # add a snippet
   $ da tweak dap add --snippet

-  # once ready, you can also pack you assistant
+  # once ready, you can also pack you Assistant
   $ da tweak dap pack

   # as well as check if DevAssistant thinks your package is sane